 Here is a box-by-box guide to what you’ll see on your personal tax form 5498:

 Box 1: Contributions to an Archer MSA in 2019 and 2020, that count towards 2019 contribution limits.
 If you don’t own an Archer MSA that is also administered by this trustee or administrator, this box will be blank.
-Box 2: Contributions made to your HSA in 2019 and 2020, that count towards 2019 contribution limits.
-Box 3: The total of boxes 1 and 2.
+Box 2: This box shows all contributions made in calendar year 2019 to your HSA, and includes any qualified distributions from your IRA to fund your HSA.
+It also includes any contributions made in 2019 which were applied to tax year 2018.
+Box 3: Because you were able to make 2019 contributions until July 15, your 5498-SA is distributed after tax day so it reflects all contributions made in 2020 for tax year 2019.
 Box 4: Any rollover contributions from 2019 that were received by the administrator in 2020.
 Box 5: The fair market value of your HSA, Archer MSA or MA MSA.
 Box 6: The correct boxes should be checked (HSA, Archer MSA, MA MSA).

 What you should do with this information